merce-github/Z2Z4AdditiveCodes/README.md

 the  Department of  Information  and Communications Engineering (dEIC) at the Autonomous University of Barcelona (UAB).

-This version of the package has been developped in Magma version 2.26-8.
+This version of the package has been developed in Magma version 2.26-8.